 - There is a group Tree Preservation Order in the southern and western areas of the site.
-High quality substantial new planting of native trees is required, should these be lost to provide access from Isaac's Lane.All other TPO trees on the site are to be retained. - Retain and enhance important landscape features, mature trees, hedgerows and the pond at the south of the site and incorporate these into the landscape structure and Green Infrastructure proposals for the development.
+High quality substantial new planting of native trees is required, should these be lost to provide access from Isaac's Lane.
+All other TPO trees on the site are to be retained. - Retain and enhance important landscape features, mature trees, hedgerows and the pond at the south of the site and incorporate these into the landscape structure and Green Infrastructure proposals for the development.
 Open space is to be provided as an integral part of this landscape structure and should be prominent and accessible within the scheme. - Identify and protect important views into and out of the site with proposals laid out so that views are retained and, where possible enhanced to improve both legibility and the setting of development.

-• The site may contain buried archaeology.
+The site may contain buried archaeology.
 Carry out Archaeological Assessment and appropriate mitigation arising from the results.

-- Undertake an holistic appraoch to Green Infrastructure provision through biodiversity and landscape enhancements within the site that connect to the surrounding area. - Conserve and enhance areas of wildlife value to ensure there is a net gain to biodiversity.
-Avoid, mitigate and compensate for any loss to biodiversity through ecological protection, enhancement and mitigation measures. - Incorporate SuDS within the Green Infrastructure provision to improve biodiversity and water quality.
+- Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site that connect to the surrounding area. - Conserve and enhance areas of wildlife value to ensure there is a net gain to biodiversity overall.
+Avoid any loss of biodiversity through ecological protection and ehancement, and good design.
+Where this is not possible, mitigate and as a last resort, compensate for any loss. - Incorporate SuDS within the Green Infrastructure provision to improve biodiversity and water quality.

-• Integrated access with the Northern Arc Development is strongly preferred, the details of which will need to be investigated further.
+Integrated access with the Northern Arc Development is strongly preferred, the details of which will need to be investigated further.